cortex-lab/alyx/README.md

     sudo a2ensite
         001-alyx-main

 Restart the server, 2 commands are provided here for reference.
-Reload is recommended on a running production server as it should not interreupt current user transactions if any
+Reload is recommended on a running production server as it should not interrupt current user transactions if any.
-.

     sudo /etc/init.d/apache2 restart
     sudo /etc/init.d/apache2 reload

-Location of error logs if the server fails to start
+Location of error logs for apache if it fails to start

     /var/log/apache2/

+---

 ### [macOS] Local installation of alyx